conradakunga/Blog/_posts/2026-08-13-net-11-preview-opening-password-protected-zip-archives.md

 In this post, we will look at how to achieve the **reverse** - **opening** password protected zip archives.

-This is possible using the ZipExtractionOptions in conjunction with the ExtractToFileAsync method.
+This is possible using the `ZipExtractionOptions` in conjunction with the `ExtractToFileAsync` method.

+**Note: as of writing this, the documentation is yet to be updated.**

 The code is as follows: